syncedtoblog/syncedtoblog.github.io/_posts/2020-08-14-Safe-Stadiums-Premier-League.md

 </style>

 <div class="chart-2-container"></div>
+*football related arrests vs totall arrests over 2018-2019 season*

 <script src="https://blog.synced.to/datascripts/2020-08-14-Safe-Stadiums-Premier-League-2.js"></script>

 We can see match day arrests account for a very small proportion of the total arrests around each stadium.
 This adds to the conclusion that, from a crime perspective, football stadiums don't see an increase in crime level on match days, relative to the background criminal activity in the area.

-The eagle-eyed might notice a few cases where football-related arrests exceed the total arrests in that area.
-That's because the football-related arrests incorporate all arrests on match days that the police have deemed to be directly related to the fixture, and some of these will take place outside of the immediate stadium area.
+Note: football-related arrests incorporate all arrests on match days that the police have deemed to be directly related to the fixture, and some of these will take place outside of the immediate stadium area.
 For example, any arrests of football fans in the wider area around the stadium, or travelling to and from the venue, would be included in the football-related arrests but not in the police data of the stadium area.

 So it's looking like matchday is really safe.